Juravenator/responsive-columns/components/responsive-columns/README.md

 Apart from the toolbar used for the animated pages, this element makes no assumptions about the used design pattern (i.e. the styling of the columns is up to you).

+Note that this element does not use CSS media queries to determine the available size.
+It measures the width that is really available to your element.

 ### Install